 A RACI matrix is a chart that identifies and defines the roles and responsibilities of team members in relation to the tasks in a project.
 A RACI matrix uses the letters R,A,C, and I to categorize team responsibilities.
 RACI stands for Responsible, Accountable, Consulted, Informed.

 This is someone who is responsible for getting the work done.
 When labeled “responsible” in a RACI matrix, it indicates that the person is expected to be hands-on when executing the task.

 This is the person who is responsible for overseeing the task and making sure the work gets done properly.
 They are not hands-on with the work, but instead, they are managing and ensuring the completion of the work.

 This person assists by providing information and support about a particular task or deliverable.
 They are not directly responsible for a task, but instead, they provide necessary information that will help the R get their work done.

 This person or group of people is to be kept up to date on the progress of a task or deliverable.
 This is commonly upper-management or a client who should understand the progress of the project but does not have immediate input on the completion of the work.

 A RACI matrix template can be the key to a successful project.
 When used properly, a RACI Matrix is the guiding document that every team member will refer to as the project progresses.
 It keeps a project on track by clearly defining who is responsible for what.
 When every team member knows exactly what their responsibility is, a team can avoid miscommunication, wasted time and confusion.

-A RACI matrix helps to avoid the “too many cooks in the kitchen” problem, where too many team members try to give an opinion, which can lead to delays and unneeded stress.
-The RACI matrix clearly lays out who is performing this task (R), who should weigh in on it (C), and who has final say on it (A).
+A RACI matrix is a project management chart that helps to avoid the “too many cooks in the kitchen” problem, where too many team members try to give an opinion, which can lead to delays and unneeded stress.
+The RACI matrix clearly lays out who is performing this task (R), who should weigh in on it (C), and who has the final say on it (A).